kevinsullivan/dmtl4/src/introduction.md

 There are surely problems and opportunities for improvement throughout this document.
 If you feel inclined to provide input, please do send it along.

-## Research Path Forward
+## Research

-Natural experiment.
+Natural experiments potentially accessible.

 &copy; Kevin Sullivan 2024-2025.